SyedaAfiaShah/DeGenome-A-Decentralized-Privacy-Preserving-Infrastructure-for-Secure-Genomic-Data-Sharing/README.md

 Hospitals hold patient sequences behind regulatory walls.
 Biotech companies treat genomic databases as proprietary assets.
 Research institutions guard data behind months-long access committees.
 The result: researchers who need data cannot get it, and data holders who want to contribute have no safe way to do so.

-**The barrier is not purely technical.
+**The barrier is not technical.
 It is the absence of a system that makes sharing safe, fair, and worth doing.**

 Existing approaches fail in predictable ways: